 There is a rich history of translating behavioral science into effective and widely disseminated psychotherapies.
 How can we translate the recent remarkable advances in the decision sciences into clinical principles to develop potent, precise, scalable interventions? [key papers]

 The Translational Lab, directed by Pete Hitchcock, is located in the Psychology Department at Emory University.
-We are looking for up to two graduate students in the next cycle (Prospective Graduate Student FAQ).
-Please see Join the lab for information about open positions.
+Please see Join the lab for more information about open positions.
+Update: We are recruiting PhD Students to begin Fall 2026!
+Prospective Graduate Student FAQ